SAIC Mentor Connect

 Target Users

-Students at the School of the Art Institute of Chicago
+• Students at School of the Art Institute of Chicago

 Research Methods

-How might we make the experienced students and the new students go beyond sharing their experience and form a sustainable mentor-mentee relationship?
+How might we make the experienced students and the new students go beyond sharing their experiences and form a sustainable mentor-mentee relationship?

-How might we help the students to discover each other based on their needs?
+How might we help the students discover each other based on their needs?

-How might we make the platform become a foundation for strengthening the school community?
+How might we make a platform a foundation for strengthening the school community?

 User Research